This week we want to present you another SMARCTIC project partner: HEATRD Heat Research and Development company, based in Akureyri (Iceland).

 "We have proposed using SMARCTIC sensors for air quality monitoring before and after some energy improvement, e.g. when going from diesel to wind or when starting up a bio-fuel (pellet) burner.
 Also, we have looked at air quality sensors in indoor swimming pools and systems for better energy use in snow melting systems", explains SMARCTIC Icelandic partner Ragnar Ásmundsson.

 Pilot case in Iceland

-The pilot in Iceland will address air quality issues in Arctic and Sub-Arctic houses caused by the lengthy times spent indoors by 'Arctic' people due to climatic conditions.
+The pilot in Iceland will address issues in Arctic and Sub-Arctic houses caused by the lengthy times spent indoors by 'Arctic' people due to climatic conditions.
 This leads to unhealthy air conditions and contaminants, particularly in homes, kindergarten and schools.
 Houses have also become better insulated which may neglect air quality.
-This pilot will consist of IoT sensing of air quality parameters, including oxygen percentage, dampness, dust and hazardous contaminants.
+This pilot will consist of IoT sensing of parameters, including oxygen percentage, dampness, dust and hazardous contaminants.
 Through the SMARCTIC project, HEATRD expects to jointly design and implement a system that can be used in kindergarten or schools to improve air quality.
-"We all have schools - and young people we need to take good care of", affirms Ragnar Asmundsson from HEATRD.
+"We all have schools - and young people we need to take good care of", affirms Asmundsson.

 The data will be combined with domestic weather and intelligent ventilation technology that uses AI to control ventilation systems to optimise indoor air quality without energy loss.
 Air exchange with energy saving/recycling technology and different sensors will be assessed as well.
 "SMARCTIC provides a great opportunity to explore various different technical solutions applied in different cultures and climates", states our partner.